emacs-eask/cli/docs/content/en/CICD/GitHub Actions.md

       with:
         version: ${{ matrix.emacs-version }}

-    # You need node for eask
+    # You need node for Eask
     - uses: actions/setup-node@v2
       with:
         node-version: '16'

-    # Install eask
+    # Install Eask
     - uses: emacs-eask/setup-eask@master
       with:
         version: 'snapshot'